lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 central system.

 The freeText field may be used to send a human-readable message to the recipient (in any number of languages).
+Each UTF8String MAY include an {{RFC5646}} language tag to indicate the language of the contained text.
 The first language used in this sequence indicates the desired language for replies.

 The generalInfo field may be used to send machine-processable additional data to the recipient.
 The following generalInfo